 - Baking soda (suitable for soothing skin conditions)

 - Styptic powder (to stop bleeding of torn toenails, etc.)

 - Milk of magnesia (for stomach upset and certain types of poison ingestion)

-- Pepto Bismol (for stomach upset and some types of poison ingestion; do not give to cats)
+- Pepto Bismol (for stomach upset and some kinds of poison ingestion; do not give to cats)

 - Kaopectate (OK for cats and dogs)

 - Benadryl (for bug bites and stings and other allergic reactions.
-Use plain Benadryl, not the other formulas.
+Use plain Benadryl, not the different formulas.

-- Gentle pet sedative such as Rescue Remedy (available at health food and some pet supply stores).
+- Gentle pet sedatives such as Rescue Remedy (available at health food and some pet supply stores).
 Rescue Remedy is a Bach flower essence available in most health food stores.
-This gentle, natural stress reducing liquid can often help both people and animals recover from injury, fright, illness, travel fatigue and irritation.
-Put a drop in your water bottle and in their water.
-To help prevent travel sickness, a common dosage is four drops in the mouth about ten hours before the trip, repeating every four hours as needed.
+This gentle, natural stress-reducing liquid can often help people and animals recover from injury, fright, illness, travel fatigue, and irritation.
+Put a drop in your water bottle and their water.
+To prevent travel sickness, a typical dosage is four drops in the mouth about ten hours before the trip, repeating every four hours as needed.
 For stressed or injured animals, rub a drop on their ear or put a drop on the towel in their crate or carrier.
-Flower essences can be used along with conventional medicine.
+You can use flower essences along with conventional medicine.

 - Can of soft pet food (can help reduce the effect of a poisoning)

 - Mild grease-cutting dishwashing liquid such as Dawn (to clean contaminated skin or sticky substances)